Chapter 7: Nucleophilic Substitution Reactions

 Nucleophile

-For an SN2 reaction, nucleophile are one of the rate-determining factors; therefore, strong nucleophiles help to speed up SN2 reactions.
+For an SN2 reaction, the nucleophile is one of the rate-determining factors; therefore, strong nucleophiles help to speed up SN2 reactions.

 The relative strength of a nucleophile is called nucleophilicity.
 The nucleophilicity of a nucleophile is measured in terms of the relative rate of its SN2 reaction with the same substrate.
 Generally speaking, the nucleophilicity trend depends on several structural features of the nucleophile.